Exercise Your Options Before Joining a Gym

 Fitness Apps and Online Workouts

 You can do many types of exercises at home for free.
-The pandemic forced much of the fitness industry online, where you can find live and recorded classes and training sessions.

 Most fitness apps cost from $13 to $30 a month.
 If you're OK with less structure, there are thousands of free online workout videos available.